Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 * Resize quick fields to allow more room for hit and +dmg
 * Shrink saves and checks to match skills' height
+* Reorder pages to put Weapons, Actions, and Spellbook much earlier

 **8th June 2015**